-The GPS/INS market was valued at USD 11.89 billion in 2017, and is expected to reach a value of USD 19.67 billion by 2023, at a CAGR of 8.76%, over the forecast period (2018 - 2023).
+The Inertial Navigation System (INS) Market was valued at USD 11.89 billion in 2017, and is expected to reach a value of USD 19.67 billion by 2023, at a CAGR of 8.76%, over the forecast period (2018 - 2023).
 The scope of the report includes segmentation by grade, namely defense, industrial, and commercial, and is limited to end users, like aerospace, industrial, automotive, and marine.
 The regions considered in the scope of the report include North America, Europe, Asia-Pacific, and Rest of the World.

 The traditional range of inertial systems was burdened by high cost and sizes; however, MEMS techniques have been able to reduce the size, power consumption, and costs of these systems considerably, by increasing the surface volume density.
 For instance, the reduction of size in the inertial measurement units has expanded its range of applications in unmanned aerial vehicles, to provide reliable and accurate information.
 MEMS-driven IMUs have numerous applications, ranging from defense to new commercial and industrial applications.
 This will likely increase the demand for accurate inertial systems further, augmenting the growth of the market.